saintmalik/blog.saintmalik.me/blog/2023-04-11-argocd-on-kubernetes-cluster.md

   <img src={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/make-changes.jpg`} alt="Okay, thats all"/>
 </picture>

-So i have changed the nginx image tag from _nginx:1.14.2_ to _nginx:latest_, so once i commit the changes we should see it getting deployed real time.
+So i have changed the nginx image tag from _nginx:1.14.2_ to _nginx:latest_, so once i commit the changes, you can see it getting deployed real time.

 And here it is, it got deployed automatically, you see it created another replica and its deploying the new update and has terminated the existing pod created.